84AP/MethCoresProfiler/README.md

 ===============================================
 Extract the all files from the archive and run R scripts in order.

 ===============================================
 FILES USED AND THEIR PROPER DIRECTORIES:
 ===============================================
-With this distribution are provided three R scripts and eleven functions.
+With this distribution are provided three R scripts and twenty-eight functions.
+The scripts are in the MethCoresProfiler_scripts folder.

 ===============================================
 USING MethCoresProfiler:
 ===============================================
+Before using MethCores set the path where the MethCoresProfiler_master folder is located in the three scripts (1_MethCores_Extractor.R, 2_MethCOres_Combinator.R, 3_MethCores_Analyst.R)
-For detailed instructions on the options and input/output formats of the MethCoresProfiler scripts we remand the user to the MethCoresProfiler_help documentation contained in this package.
+For detailed instructions on the options and input/output formats of the MethCoresProfiler scripts we remand the user to the "MethCoresProfiler_help.doc" documentation contained in this package.

 ===============================================
 KNOWN ISSUES OR BUGS:
 ===============================================

 ===============================================